krbarounis/NTY-bestsellers-classification-project/README.md

 EXPLAIN

 ## Future Improvements:

 - More bestsellers: The NYT API returned multiple duplciate values and due to time constraints, I was not able to gather additional bestsellers in time for modeling.
 As a result, there was class imbalance present in my data set (2/3 of the data were not bestsellers) so the model performed better when classifying negative cases.

-- Additional features: I would like to use NLP to
+- Additional features: I would like to use NLP to...